debugevent90901/TLEOS-core/README.md

 ## Introduction

 An Linux-like kernel emulated on qume-i386.
 Final project for ECE391-SP21 in UIUC.

-Still updating new features after the end of class.

 ## Contributors